 There are hundreds of systems available: IFS, Nav, AX, SAP, SAGE, Epicor, Oracle, Syspro to name a few!
-This can be a minefield—but not if you’re clear-headed about it.
-Once you have all your requirements, use them to create selection criteria, a scoring system, and clear questions to ask.
+This can be a minefield – but not if you’re clear-headed about it.
+Once you have all your requirements, you can use them to create selection criteria, a scoring system, and clear questions to ask.

-You need to weigh up the advantages of integrated ERP with multiple specialized systems, which may offer better features but greater complexity.
+You need to weigh up the advantages of integrated ERP with multiple specialised systems, which might offer better features but greater complexity.

-For example, it can make sense to select a standard ERP and a specialist warehousing product for better goods handling (picking, putaways etc.), or a dedicated Manufacturing Execution System to collect detailed process efficiency data.
-Make sure all the business stakeholders are part of the decision-making, so they have a vested interest in success.
+For example, it can make sense to select a standard ERP and a specialist warehousing product for better goods handling (picking, putaways etc), or a dedicated Manufacturing Execution System to collect detailed process efficiency data.
+Make sure all the business stakeholders are part of the decision-making process so they all have a vested interest in success.

 6. Select your partners rationally.

-A partner will configure, customize, and support your systems.
+A partner will configure, customise and support your systems.
 As you will need to have a long-term relationship, it is critical that there is trust and a good cultural fit.
-Get references, and check everything!
+Take up references, and check everything!
 Ask around: are they experts in your sector?
 Are they financially secure?
 Have they got a stable team?

 And start early, so that you have time to negotiate a good price and contract rather than having to cave in due to pressing deadlines.